wp-plugins/fields-framework/tags/0.5/readme.txt

 == Changelog ==

 = 0.51 =
-* Added new DateTime field
+* Added a new DateTime field
 * Fixed few bugs pertaining to a variable not set warning
 * Added new Select Field for displaying a list of Posts or Terms